knockout/knockout/documentation/component-registration.md

     });

 Note that, typically, it's best to perform direct DOM manipulation only through [custom bindings](custom-bindings.html) rather than acting on `componentInfo.element` from inside `createViewModel`.
 This leads to more modular, reusable code.

+The `componentInfo.templateNodes` array is useful if you want to build a component that accepts arbitrary markup to influence its output (for example, a grid, list, dialog, or tab set that injects supplied markup into itself).
+For a complete example, see [passing markup into components](component-custom-elements.html#passing-markup-into-components).

 #### An AMD module whose value describes a viewmodel